How I work

 The way that I work is in an existential-phenomenological way.
 This is a long phrase that is not as complicated as it sounds.
 Basically it means that unlike some counsellors I do not apply theories to you and I don't diagnose you or 'treat' you.
 Rather, I give you space and time to talk and be heard in order to work out for yourself how you wish to live your life.
 I acknowledge that life can be very challenging at times for all of us, and that anxiety and difficult feelings are a part of life, not ailments to be cured.

 I won't give you advice or tell you what to do as I have never personally found this to be helpful.
 It is so easy for an 'expert' psychotherapist or counsellor to give lots of clever ideas and interpretations about a person without this making any actual difference to the way that they feel.

 What I will do is engage with you in a real and non-judgemental relationship in which you can work on whatever you need to work on.
 Existential therapy is about helping you to find your own meanings.
 I am ready to listen and to help you find a way to live a fulfilling and meaningful life.

 Areas of experience

-ageing - alcohol - anxiety - bereavement - depression - divorce - domestic violence - existential crisis - gender - identity - lesbian issues - parenting (particularly lone parenting and children with special needs) - relationships - sexuality - women's issues
+ageing - alcohol - bereavement - children and adolescents - depression - divorce - domestic violence - existential crisis - gender - identity - parenting - relationships - sexuality - women's issues